 What Are the Benefits of Self-Insuring?

-One of the main benefits of self-insurance is, of course, the cost benefits.
+The primary benefit of self-insurance is, of course, the cost savings.
 You can save money on high insurance premiums by foregoing some insurance policies in favor of self-insuring.
-But keep in mind that you will have to put aside a good portion of money to pay for any additional issues.
+This can lead to major savings over a long period of time.
+But keep in mind that you will have to set aside a good portion of the money to pay for any additional issues, and the costs of a disaster can far outweigh what you save on insurance premiums.

 Should I Self-Insure for Car Insurance?

-It is against the law not to have car insurance, so you should not self-insure for car insurance.
-Additionally, car insurance protects your assets if you were in an accident, and will cover you if you were sued in an accident.
+In every state except New Hampshire and Virginia, it is against the law not to have car insurance with at least minimum liability coverage.
+So, in most cases, you cannot completely self-insure for car insurance.
+Additionally, car insurance protects your assets if you were in an accident, and will cover you if you are sued after an accident.
+Ideally, your car insurance policy should be high enough that the person would not sue you and come after your home or savings.

 Should I Self-Insure for Health Insurance?